celaut-project/celaut-architecture/README.md

 <br>

-## Definition

-*CELAUT is a set of simple rules for software design and distribution.
-It is based on two main elements: nodes and services.*
+*CELAUT is based on two main elements: nodes and services.*

 ### Nodes